 This chapter is a long chapter and involve many definitions of specific terms.
 The most important of them are definitions of qualia, conscious awareness, and conscious experiences.
 To summarize, they are defined as follows:

 – A mental phenomenon is consciously experienceable if, when the mind is aware of and experiences the mental phenomenon, the three important characteristics as stated in section 3.1 occur.

 – A quale is a mental phenomenon that is consciously experienceable.

-– Conscious awareness is mental awareness of a mental phenomenon that is consciously experienceable, or mental awareness that has the three important characteristics as stated in section 3.1 occurring.
-Equivalently, conscious awareness is mental awareness of a quale.
+– Conscious awareness is mental awareness of a mental phenomenon that is consciously experienceable, i.e., mental awareness of a quale – it is mental awareness that has the three important characteristics as stated in section 3.1 occurring.

-– A conscious experience is a mental experience of a mental phenomenon that is consciously experienceable, or a mental experience that has the three important characteristics as stated in section 3.1 occurring.
-Equivalently, a conscious experience is a mental experience of a quale.
+– A conscious experience is a mental experience of a mental phenomenon that is consciously experienceable, i.e., a mental experience of a quale – it is a mental experience that has the three important characteristics as stated in section 3.1 occurring.

 The next chapter (Chapter 4 – Theorem III) will examine and establish whether qualia are physical phenomena or not, and the following chapter (Chapter 5 – Theorem IV) will examine and find the true nature of qualia and answer the interesting question of whether what you see as red in your mind can appear as blue, green, or other colors in other people’s minds.